Why is Cavan Monaghan considering a Woodland Management By-law?

 Does the by-law stop landowners from cutting a few trees on their property?

 No. Cutting single trees or conducting normal property maintenance is still allowed.
+Tree cutting of damaged, or hazardous trees is exempt from the By-law.